 Security through isolation and access control

-FaunaDB’s identity management and row-level access control prevents data leakage and unauthorized access while the hierarchical database grouping structure also allows for access policy and QoS schemes to be easily passed down the databases tree allowing for authorized access for co-operative use-case patterns in a manner that is easy to understand and implement.
+Fauna’s identity management and row-level access control prevent data leakage and unauthorized access while the hierarchical database grouping structure also allows for access policy and QoS schemes to be easily passed down the databases tree allowing for authorized access for co-operative use-case patterns in a manner that is easy to understand and implement.

 Most virtualized data infrastructure exposed through IaaS and PaaS abstractions rely heavily on sharing underlying resources.
 Even in applications running on dedicated node abstraction of the public cloud, the infrastructure behind the abstraction is usually still sharing physical resources with other colocated applications.
 Teams often want to take advantage of multi-tenancy on shared infrastructure without having to deal with the complexity that comes with managing workloads on shared infrastructure.

 Fauna empowers its partners to create their own private serverless database clouds where they can enforce custom quality of service rules through the policy-based resource manager and run metered workloads with fair access to contentious resources.
 By making it easy for cooperative applications and databases to share infrastructure, Fauna allows many applications to coexist and share hardware through asynchronous coroutine execution and granular access control while also allowing enforcement of strict isolation rules to non-cooperative processes.